social-native/elastic-composer/README.md

 ## About

 This package aids in querying an Elasticsearch index.

-You define `filter`s for each field in the index that you want to query, and the specific filter API allows you to generate a valid query across many fields.
-Additionally, you can define `suggestions` for `text` and `keyword` fields to aid in suggesting possible `filters` to apply for that field.
+You either (A): define `filters` for each field in the index that you want to query or (B) use the package's introspection abilities to generate filters for all the fields in the index.
+Once filters have been defined, you can use a specific filter's API to do unique and compound filtering with field level granularity.

+The manager will: (1) react to all filter changes, (2) generate a valid query using all active filters, (3) enqueue the query (debouncing, throttling, and batching aggregations in the queries), and then (4) continually process of the queue - submitting queries, one by one, to elasticsearch via specific clients that were provided to the manager.
+Furthermore, the manager stores the results of all queries and handles pagination among a result set.

+Additionally, similar to how filters work, you can define`suggestions` and use the specific API for each one to get search suggestions from elasticsearch.
+These results can be used to inform configuration for different `filters`.

 The currently available filters are:

--   `range`: Filter records by specifying a LT (<), LTE(<=), GT(>), GTE(>=) range
+-   `range`: Filter documents by fields that fit within a LT (<), LTE(<=), GT(>), GTE(>=) range
--   `boolean`: Filter records that have a value of either `true` or `false`
+-   `boolean`: Filter documents by fields that have a value of either `true` or `false`
--   `exists`: Filter records that have any value for a field
+-   `exists`: Filter documents by fields that have any value existing for that field
--   `multiselect`: Filter records that have fields matching certain values (includes or excludes)
+-   `multiselect`: Filter documents that have fields matching certain values (includes or excludes)

 The currently available suggestions are:

 -   `prefix`: Get suggestions for fields based on matches with the same prefix
 -   `fuzzy`: Get suggestions for fields based on [fuzzy matching](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html)

-There also exists a `manager` object which is how you access each filter, get the results of a query, and paginate through the result set.
+All filters affect both the `query` and `aggs` part of an Elasticsearch request object.
+The `query` part is how the filter impacts which documents match the filters.
+The `aggs` part provides information about how successfull the filter is - showing things like histogram of range results, count of exists and not exists, etc...
+By default, the `aggs` part is disabled for every filter.
+You should use `setAggsEnabledToTrue` and `setAggsEnabledToFalse` to toggle `aggs` for a filter.
+The idea is to only run `aggs` queries when you want to show this data to the user.

+Simillarily, `suggestions` are disabled by default.
+For the same reason above, suggestions shouldn't run unless you explicitly are showing suggestion data to a user.
+To toggle suggestion state use the methods `setEnabledToTrue` and `setEnabledToFalse`.

+The interplay between `suggestions` and `filters` is such:

+- `suggestions` don't affect filters, but they will react to every filter change
+- `filters` affect suggestions and don't react to suggestion changes

-Extending and overriding the set of usable filters or suggestions is also possible.
-See [Extending Filters and Suggestions](#extending-filters-and-suggestions)
+Extending and overriding the set of usable filters or suggestions is both possible, and easy.
+See [Extending Filters and Suggestions](#extending-filters-and-suggestions) for a complete guide.
+The basic idea is that you extend a `base` filter or `base` suggestion and fill out methods that tell: (A) when the manager should react to changes, (B) how to mutate a Elasticsearch request object to add filter or suggestion specific `query` and `aggs`, (C) how to parse an Elasticsearch response object to extract `aggs`.

 ## Quick Examples